 It is with great pleasure that we announce the participation of Prof. Jesus Lozano Rogado, DOS president, from University of Extremadura, Spain.
-Prof. Rogado will give a talk about one of his latest projects regarding the “Detection of TCA in the Cork Stopper Industry Using Digital Olfaction Technology“.
+Prof. Rogado will give a talk about one of his latest projects regarding the “40 Years of Electronic Noses: Main Improvements and Future Trends“.

 During his presentation, Prof. Rogado explains that the cork sector is of great importance in the Iberian Peninsula.
 The natural cork stopper is the main stopper chosen to close wine bottles, due to its elasticity, insulating capacity, impermeability and durability.
 He adds that the main disadvantage of using natural cork stoppers is that they are the most frequent source of contamination by chloroanisoles in wines.
 The main one is 2,4,6-trichloroanisole (TCA), an organic compound responsible for the musty smell that produces an irreversible defect in the wine.